 Apart from never driving in reverse again, what can you do to make sure the spiral bevel gears on your pinion shaft and front output shaft don’t explode?
 In order to save your transmission, you need to upgrade.
 Upgrading your gears, your case, and your snorkel bearing retainer ring are surefire ways to make sure your transmission can handle the kind of riding you like to do.

 SuperATV has an upgraded transmission case built with more material around your spiral bevel gears to keep them from pulling apart.
-The transmission case has extra ribbing throughout that makes it stronger and acts as a heatsink to keep it cooler.
-It’s a straightforward and effect way to reduce failures.
+The transmission case has extra ribbing throughout that makes it stronger and acts as a heat sink to keep it cooler.
+It’s a straightforward and effective way to reduce failures.

 To really make your transmission bulletproof you’ll want SuperATV’s heavy-duty pinion shaft and snorkel gear kit which includes a heavy-duty pinion bearing retainer ring.

 SuperATV has gone to great lengths to make sure their snorkel gear kit is a perfect fit, runs smoothly, and is made stronger.
 First, we use 9310 steel—which is a high-strength gear alloy—to make our gears.
 It’s the same gear material used in NASCAR vehicles.
-You won’t find better gear material anywhere and it’s far better than OEM.
+There’s nothing better out there, and it’s a major upgrade from OEM.

-We also make sure it runs smoothly.
 The smoothness of two mating gears has to do with meshing, primarily.
-If two gears mesh well, it means that they are the perfect distance away from each other so that the teeth on each gear roll over each other smoothly and make contact over a large portion of each tooth.
+When two gears mesh well, they are positioned perfectly.
+Perfect positioning allows the teeth on each gear to roll over each other smoothly and make contact over a large portion of each tooth.
 Good meshing requires the teeth of each gear to have the right amount of spiral and perfect angles on each tooth.
 If the gears mesh just right, you’ll hardly be able to tell that there are gears rubbing together at all.